Little Rock, Arkansas Sexual Abuse Cases: An Overview

 In Arkansas, the sexual abuser is not the only party that may be held accountable for the sexual abuse experienced by a child.
 An institution or organization, such as a church, a hospital, or a youth organization may also be liable.
 Although the perpetrator of the childhood sexual abuse may not have the financial means to satisfy a judgment, the organization or institution responsible for his or her proximity to children often does.
 In order to prevail, the victim must prove that the defendant organization knew, or should have known, that the perpetrator was a danger to the plaintiff.
 The standard of proof is by a “preponderance of the evidence,” a less demanding standard that the standard of “beyond a reasonable doubt” that is required in order to prosecute a criminal claim.

-This may be done by showing that the perpetrator had a history of abusing other child victims, for example.
+This may be done by showing that the perpetrator had a history of abusing other child victims.
 Sexual predators, studies show, are often repeat offenders.
 If there was such a history, the plaintiff may prevail by showing that the organization negligently allowed the perpetrator access to the victim.
-If such negligence is established, the plaintiff may recover damages for the injuries caused by that negligence, which may include physical and mental injury, in addition to the long-term affects of the abuse, such as the inability to complete one’s education or the need for prolonged therapy.
+If such negligence is established, the plaintiff may recover damages for the injuries caused by that negligence, which may include physical and mental injury in addition to the long-term effects of the abuse, such as the inability to complete one’s education or the need for prolonged therapy.
 One defense that may successfully bar a victim’s claim is the statute of limitations; therefore, it is important to understand how the statute of limitations in Arkansas works.

 STATUTES OF LIMITATIONS